cbear1316/PiCamTelegram/README.md

 ```

 ### 6. Reboot the Raspberry Pi
+Create a service to run python script upon boot up

 To reboot the Raspberry Pi remotely, use the `/reboot` command.
 ```
 /reboot
 ```